angrymonkee/Cobra.Framework/README.md

 # Cobra Framework

-Cobra Framework is a modular PowerShell framework for managing multiple repositories and development workflows with advanced productivity features.
+Cobra Framework is a modular PowerShell framework for managing multiple repositories and development workflows with advanced productivity features, including a context-aware dashboard for enhanced developer experience.

+## Requirements

+- **PowerShell 7.0 or higher** (for full Unicode support and modern features)
+- Windows 10/11 or Windows Server 2019/2022
+- Git (optional, for repository status features)

 ## Features

+- **Context-Aware Dashboard** 🎯 - Interactive UI with real-time project status, Git information, and quick actions
 - **Modular architecture** for easy extension and customization
 - **Built-in repository management** with context-aware navigation
 - **Custom utility scripts** with AI-powered assistance
 - **Global configuration support** with secure environment management
-- **Activity logging** for tracking usage and debugging
+- **Activity logging** with advanced search and management
 - **Module registry browsing** for discovering and sharing modules
 - **Rich output formatting** including markdown support
 - **Template and snippet management** for code reuse
+- **Hotkey integration** for instant dashboard access (Ctrl+D)

 ## Installation